Principal, Lacaton & Vassal Architectes; Pritzker Architecture Prize laureate (2021)

-Anne Lacaton is Principal of Lacaton & Vassal Architectes, based in Paris, France.
+Anne Lacaton is Principal of Lacaton & Vassal Architectes, based in Paris, France, was a member of the Global Holcim Awards jury (2021), and a Pritzker Architecture Prize laureate (2021).

 Anne Lacaton and Jean-Philippe Vassal are The Pritzker Architecture Prize laureates of 2021.
 “Not only have they defined an architectural approach that renews the legacy of modernism, but they have also proposed an adjusted definition of the very profession of architecture.
 The modernist hopes and dreams to improve the lives of many are reinvigorated through their work that responds to the climatic and ecological emergencies of our time, as well as social urgencies, particularly in the realm of urban housing.
 They accomplish this through a powerful sense of space and materials that creates architecture as strong in its forms as in its convictions, as transparent in its aesthetic as in its ethics.” – jury citation (in part), 2021.